mikeyaunish/table-template/README.md

 # Customized Version of table-template
 This repository is a fork of table-template work done by Toomasv.
 The original project can be found at (https://github.com/toomasv/table-template).

-The initial modifications allow the template to work with Red Verion 0.6.6
+The modifications allow the template to work with Red Verion 0.6.6 and onward.

-**Changes include:**-
+**Changes include:**
 - Update map and construction syntax in program and in the documentation below
 - Move all template fields from the actors block into the template block
-- Move field actors/data to newly created 'table-data field
+- Move the actors/data field to the newly created 'table-data field
-- Create usable-grid field to support more precise scrolling at the end of the sheet.
+- Create `usable-grid` and `max-usable` fields to support more precise scrolling at the end of the sheet.
 - Cleanup of various old comments.

-This version of table-template should work almost exactly as the original did.(Take into account that 'table-data is in ) All of the original documentation is below, with some minor changes to reflect this version.
+This version of table-template should work almost exactly as the original did.(Take into account that the new 'table-data field is now contained within the style itself ) All of the original documentation is below, with some minor changes to reflect this version.

+Any changes made to the template (after 30-May-2025) are now documented in the [CHANGE-LOG.md](CHANGE-LOG.md) file.

 # table-template
 Template for table style